skyhook-interactive/sky-base/README.md

 Roll a new WordPress installation.

 1. Download the repo `git clone git@github.com:skyhook-marketing/sky-base.git`
-1. Run /sky-base/init.sh in Terminal `sky-base/init.sh`
+1. Run /sky-base/init.sh in Terminal `sh sky-base/init.sh`
 1. Answer the prompts.

 > I decided to combine the most common, repetitive steps of the process into one useful bash script that: